 The Old Farmer’s Almanac for Kids has planting activities that are easy for any age.
 Here are six simple family projects to connect with plants and nature!

 We all know that nature and plants reduces our stress.
-Right now, while faced with learning online and being in front of a screen even more often than usual, we want to make sure you get some fresh air and dirt under your fingernails.
+Let’s make sure you get some fresh air and dirt under your fingernails.

 1. Grow a Vegetable Forest!

 While it may not be warm enough to start planting outside in some areas, you can start practicing inside.
 Clear off a surface in your home and Grow a Vegetable Forest.

 Maybe you don’t have a place to grow a garden?
 That’s O.K.!
 You can read about some stories that took place in the garden and learn fun facts about the vegetables that inspired these classic children’s tales in Storybook Garden!

 Do you love butterflies like we love butterflies?
 Do you know how to attract them to your yard and container plants?
 You need to plant what they like (hint, they look for large blooming flowers) and offer them safe places to land.
 Come along and Welcome a Rabble of Butterflies (and find out what on Earth a rabble is!).